This touring plan outlines the best possible way to see the best Universal Studios Hollywood has to offer in a single day.

 Return to Springfield U.S.A. and cap off your day with The Simpsons Ride.

-Restrictions and Access: Gate A and VIP lines offered.
+Restrictions and Access: 40 inches; Universal Express and VIP lines offered.
 The Bottom Line: A gut-busting, hilarious motion simulator crash course through Krustyland, a parody of theme parks everywhere.
 Wait Times: By this time, it’ll likely be early evening.
 Wait times should slow by now, no more than 30 minutes on most days.
-The Simpsons Ride often overstates wait times.

 You’ve now experienced every major attraction at Universal Studios Hollywood!
 Enjoy any other scheduled shows you’d like to see, revisit favorite attractions, and head out to Citywalk for a great dinner.
 Note: Most in-park counter service restaurants close at least an hour before the posted closing time.
 There are no full service restaurants inside the park.

 We hope this tour guide helps you have an excellent day at Universal Studios Hollywood.